 The elephant in the room is ego – each one the center of its own Universe1.
 Yet this is the only world we believe is possible.
 What will it take to initiate a Copernican shift away from our myopic, egocentric orientation – and transform our disparate array of isolated egos into a living Network of integrally interconnected beings?
 As such, we might each then perceive and experience life from a more permeable individuality than our current discrete form.
 Newly discovered or developed senses2 beyond the physical, forge empirical links to one another and to our world that become the ‘Inner Net’ – a new humanity.
 This is our evolution.

-As a new humanity where we are always in some way tangibly connected to one another, concepts like adversary and selfishness dissolve.
+As a new humanity where we are always in some way tangibly connected to one another like the jewels of Indra’s Net, concepts such as adversary and selfishness dissolve.
 Our newfound senses transcend such notions.
 The role of ego shrinks to function principally as ID and location coordinates from which our unique personal lives contribute to an equally perceivable larger, collective experience.
 This is our evolution.